VACCINES PREVENT DISEASE!

 Don’t let sickness interrupt your college plans.

-Patients who are Idaho residents under the age of 19 will not be covered for vaccines administered at the Health Center (except those students enrolled in SHIP).
+*Note: Patients who are Idaho residents under the age of 19 will not be covered for vaccines administered at the Health Center (except those students enrolled in SHIP).
 A cash price is available for those patients still wanting to be vaccinated at the Health Center.
-Idaho patients under the age of 19 wanting insurance to cover vaccines need to visit a provider of the Idaho Vaccines for Children program. [ Download the complete list of participating providers ]
+Idaho patients under the age of 19 wanting insurance to cover vaccines need to visit a provider of the Idaho Vaccines for Children program.
+Please contact the Student Health Insurance and Billing office at, (208) 426-2158 for participating providers.

 What vaccines should I get while I am in college?